 Benjamin Franklin, in writing to his son, William Franklin, stated “That which resembles most living one's life over again, seems to be to recall all the circumstances of it; and, to render this remembrance more durable, to record them in writing.”1 For thousands of years, humans have crafted ways to durably mark our remembrance of lives lived, whether our own or those we cherish or respect.
 These have tributes have taken shape with wood, in stone, through nature, by celebration, and on paper.
 I first experienced the power of one’s story told as a young woman when older family members from Germany began writing their memoirs of the lives they lived in a dramatically changing world.
 This tradition in their culture of recording one’s own story became especially powerful in the twentieth century as these remembrances became “the record of what really happened, a sort of person-by-person truth and reconciliation committee.”

-As an educator I am convinced that I have a responsibility to provide a foundation of understanding for students so that they can continue to realize success in the world in which they will live.
+As an educator, I am convinced that I have a responsibility to provide a foundation of understanding for students so that they can continue to realize success in the world in which they will live.
 Academic achievement is only one of the tools they will need to thrive in the 21st century.
 Students also need skills, knowledge, and understandings that will enable them to succeed personally, professionally, and civically in our progressively more complex world.
 This preparation can be accomplished through weaving 21st century interdisciplinary themes into the mandated curriculum demands at any grade level.
 Vital elements of this approach include global awareness, social and cross-cultural skills, civic literacy, cultural literacy, communication and collaboration, flexibility and adaptability, creativity and innovation, critical thinking and problem solving, and leadership and responsibility.

 My research has convinced me of the importance of providing students with these tools because they will enable them to understand the “stories” of others fully and be able to communicate with clarity about what they consider vital information concerning themselves and their life experiences.
 Students will use these perspectives as building blocks to support our classroom culture and increase mutual respect and understanding of the distinct gifts and perspectives of each member.
 The academic vehicle for this will be written expression with a focus on autobiographical narrative and biographical informational text.
 We will examine the difference between telling your own story and having your story conveyed by others.
 Students will additionally have the opportunity to translate their written stories into artistic representations.